DevOpsAIguru123/terraform-azure-datadog-log-forwarder/README.md

 The following tasks will be added to the code base soon:

-1. Vnet Integration for Resources
-2. Example Azure resource with Diagnostic Setting configuration to direct logs to Event Hub
+1. Example Azure resource with Diagnostic Setting configuration to direct logs to Event Hub